-- The purpose of this report is to provide the Board with the necessary and required information pursuant to the By-law relating to procedures and processes on police Use of Force. - By-law 346-2014, A By-law Respecting Use of Force was enacted in response to the Provincial Adequacy Standards AI-012 Use of Force. - By-law 346-2014 contains provisions requiring the Chief of Police to report specific information in order to ensure compliance with the legislative guidelines.
+- The purpose of this report is to provide the Board with the necessary and required information pursuant to the By-Law relating to procedures and processes on police Use of Force. - By-Law 346-2014 Use of Force, was enacted in response to the Provincial Adequacy Standards Al-012 Use of Force. - By-Law 346-2014 contains provisions requiring the Chief of Police to report specific information in order to ensure compliance with the legislative guidelines.